ChrisCScott/ynab-sankey/README.md

 [starter kit](https://github.com/ynab/ynab-api-starter-kit)
 provided by YNAB.

-My experience is very much not in webdev.
-My coding experience is in C++/C#/Python/Prolog/etc.
+My webdev experience is pretty limited.
+My coding experience is mostly in C++/C#/Python/Prolog/etc.
-My last Javascript project was cobbled together in the early days of AJAX (remember that?)
+I did a bit of JS/ASP.net (remember that?) from the early days of AJAX (remember _that_???)
-So don't expect quick progress; this is a let's-learn-Javascript project first and foremost.
+So don't expect quick progress; this is a let's-learn-modern-Javascript project first and foremost.

 ## Goals